 Regional work visas are available to skilled migrants and dependent family members who want to live and work in regional Australia.
-Applicants may be sponsored by an employer in regional Australia or an eligible family member, or nominated by a State or Territory government.
+Only an employer in regional Australia or an eligible family member can sponsor applicants, or a State or Territory government can nominate applicants.